Michael Bialoguski: Later musical activities

 Bialoguski had maintained his passion for music, and sought conducting lessons from Sir Eugene Goossens, then based in Sydney, but was rebuffed.
 Earlier, in 1949, Goossens had invited him to accept a position as a violinist in the Sydney Symphony Orchestra, of which he was the chief conductor.
 In 1964 Bialoguski and his wife moved permanently to England.
 Although continuing to make his living from medicine, he still strove to become a conductor, but was met with continual knockbacks.
 Sir Adrian Boult suggested he should stay with medicine.
 He applied for entry to the conducting courses at the Royal Academy of Music and Royal College of Music, but was rejected on account of his age.
 He did some private conducting training with Ernest Read in London.
 He was accepted by the Accademia Musicale Chigiana in Siena, Italy, where he obtained his Masters Diploma in 1967 under the guidance of Franco Ferrara.
 Then, unable to secure any regular conducting engagements back in the UK, he spent his life savings on hiring the New Philharmonia Orchestra for a single concert at the Royal Albert Hall on 29 April 1969, which he conducted, to lukewarm reviews.
 The concert included Beethoven's 4th Symphony and Chopin's Piano Concerto No. 2 with the pianist Fou Ts'ong as soloist.

 He also formed the Commonwealth Philharmonic Orchestra, which he conducted at the Albert Hall and in Westminster Abbey.
 He did further conducting in England and West Germany.
 He also recorded two symphonies with the New Philharmonia – Bohuslav Martinů's 6th Symphony and Jan Václav Voříšek's Symphony in D – which were released on LP by Unicorn Records.

+He married Nonie Piper, a model who appeared in the film Bitter Springs (1950).

 Michael Bialoguski died in Surrey in 1984, aged 67.
 He was survived by his third wife and three children.

 He was played by Slawomir Wabik in the 1987 TV mini-series The Petrov Affair and by Gary Deirmendjian in the 2010 television movie I, Spry.

 He appears in Andrew Croome's historical novel about the Petrov Affair, Document Z (2009).